How to Become a Licensed Counselor in Wyoming

 - The Certification Examination administered by the Commission on Rehabilitation Counselor Certification (CRCC).

 The National Counselor Examination, administered by the NBCC consists of 200 multiple choice questions designed to assess knowledge, skills, and abilities of licensure candidates.
 You will receive your score within eight weeks of the examination.
 Study guides are available via the NBCC.
 The National Clinical Mental Health Examination, also administered by the NBCC, is for licensing clinical counselors and includes 10 simulated clinical mental health cases which gauge the candidate’s knowledge and skill level.
 Finally, the Certification Examination administered by the CRCC consists of 175 multiple choice questions that determine skill and knowledge level across ten different categories of counseling.
 You should receive your test results within five weeks of the testing date.
-Note: For more information on how to become a counselor in the state of Wyoming, please visit the Mental Health Profession Licensing Board.
+Note: For more information on how to become a counselor in the state of Wyoming, please visit the Mental Health Professions Licensing Board.